-As at December 31, 2016, Mr. McKernan, who is an officer of McKernan, has equity interests in two companies who are landlords under two leases relating to property in (i) LaSalle, Illinois that has a base rent of U.S.\$33,218 per month and expires in December 31, 2020 and (ii) Washoe, Nevada that has a base rent of U.S.\$11,490 per month and expires in March 31, 2017.
-Annually, the rents for these two premises are increased by 3% until the end of their respective terms.
-The sellers of Healthmark, Mr. Fletcher & Mr. Reddick, have equity interests in a company who is landlord under the lease relating to property in Montreal, Quebec that has a base rent of \$3,500 per month and expires in September 30, 2020.
-Annually, the rent is increased by 3% until the end of the term.
+As at December 31, 2016, Mr. McKernan, who is an officer of McKernan, has equity interests in two companies who are landlords under two leases relating to property in (i) LaSalle, Illinois that has a base rent of U.S.\$34,215 per month and expires in December 31, 2020 and (ii) Washoe, Nevada that has a base rent of U.S.\$12,189 per month and expires in March 31, 2022.
+Annually, the rents increase by 3% until the end of their term.
 In all of these cases, management believes that the terms of the leases are no more onerous, and the pricing is no greater, than that which would be in place under comparable commercial arrangements with third parties.